 - Sweeteners: I use molasses and dark brown sugar.

 - Salt: I use a little to boost the flavors.

-- For the Eggless Icing I use powdered sugar, cornstarch, and some milk.
+- For the Eggless Icing I use powdered sugar, cornstarch, and some plant-based milk.

 In the recipe, I started off with 2 ½ cups flour and ended up adding ½ cup more to get the right consistency.
 You should just add enough flour, a little at a time, until it comes together and doesn’t stick to your hands.
 This dough should be thick enough to pick up and hold in your hand (see the picture tutorial below).